Nielsen Scarborough FAQs

 |Flint / Saginaw, MI *||Milwaulkee, WI *||South Bend, IN|

-When you look at the data in your presentation, particularly in a table visualization, you'll see columns for weighted individuals and weighted households, as well as calculated values for those weighted individual and household numbers.
+When you look at the data in your presentation, particularly in a table visualization, you'll see columns for Target Persons and Target Households, as well as calculated values for those Target Persons and Target Household numbers.

-Figure 23: This table shows columns for weighted individuals and households
+Figure 22: This table shows columns for Target Persons and Target Households

-When examining your data, we recommend using the value for weighted individual in most cases, unless you are explicitly looking at household behavior.
-In that case, use the weighted household value.
+When examining your data, we recommend using the value for weighted individuals (Target Persons) in most cases, unless you are explicitly looking at household behavior.
+In that case, use the weighted household value (Target Households).

 Weighting is a complex technique; consult your Nielsen Scarborough representative if you have more specific questions about how the weighted individual and household values are calculated in your datasets.